gophergala/learn-Go-the-hard-way/README.md

 ##How to install

-This repo has no dependencies, so you can install be typing:
+This repo has no dependencies, so you can install by typing:

 `git clone https://github.com/gophergala/learn-Go-the-hard-way`